Aalto5G/AaltoSPGW/README.md

 # systemctl daemon-reload
 ```

-- Enable and start the network to add the new devices:
+- Enable and start the network to add the new devices (only required for P-GW functionality):

 ```
 # systemctl enable systemd-networkd